devitrylouis/devitrylouis.github.io/_posts/2019-01-15-dm-multiple-criteria.md

 3. <u>Ranking:</u> Rank alternatives in terms of desirability (from best to worst).

 As for the types of criteria, the most encountered are:
-1. Most often, business problems aim to reduce overall costs and increase efficiency.
+1. <u>Natural criterias:</u> Most often, business problems aim to reduce overall costs and increase efficiency.
 Using the costs or the duration of a process as criterions are ideal in this settings.
-2. When the variable is intractable, a proxy attribute proves to be useful (measure [Velib](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design) use over months to quantify greener mode of transportations)
+2. <u>Proxy:</u> When the variable is intractable, a proxy attribute proves to be useful (measure [Velib](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design) use over months to quantify greener mode of transportations)
-3. Custom criteria, generally made by aggregation of simpler criteria.
+3. <u>Custom criteria</u>, generally made by aggregation of simpler criteria.

+## Dominance, efficience and preferential independence

-## Dominance and efficient alternatives
+### Dominance and efficience

 Now that multiple criteria families have been defined and structured, we are interested in using them to discriminate good alternatives from bad one.
-To this aim, we define a basic measure, called the dominance.
+To this aim, we define a basic measure, called the <u>dominance</u>.

 We say that $a$ dominates $b$ - and write $a\Delta b$ - if

-$$
-\textbf{g}(a) \geq \textbf{g}(b), \text{ with one strict inequality}
+$$ \textbf{g}(a) \geq \textbf{g}(b), \text{ with one strict inequality} $$
-$$

 Despite being unable to compare all pairs of alternatives, the dominance relation $\Delta$ expresses uninamity toward one of the two alternatives.
-Nonetheless, it can be used more globally by finding efficient alternatives.
+Furthermore, it can be used more globally by finding efficient alternatives.

-An efficient alternative $a\in A$ is one that verify:
+An <u>efficient alternative</u> $a\in A$ is one that verify:

 $$
 \not\exists b \in A \text{ such that }b\Delta a
 $$

-Given the low dimensionaliy of most DMs (refer to the readability condition above), one can compute the efficient frontier, that offers the maximum expected returns for a given level of risk.
+Given the low dimensionaliy of most Decision Models (refer to the readability condition above), one can compute the efficient frontier, that offers the maximum expected returns for a given level of risk.

 ![Efficient grontier](https://cdn-images-1.medium.com/max/1280/1*4Ke6NhIUYPR12Sa2nrIpxw.jpeg)